ZoranJeremic/ZoranJeremic/README.md

 Currently working on f.Sentence, app with text editing, note taking, PDF annotation and whole lot more!
 That is my main project right now.

 I love Frutiger Aero era in design, as well as skeumorphism.
 It really gives special taste to software!
-Unfortunately, minimalism is now standard 😕

 Something more about me:
-Pronouns: he/him/his
+- Pronouns: he/him/his
-Age: 14
+- Age: 14
-Loves: animals, software, plants
+- Loves: animals, software, plants
-Hates: Apple, Microsoft, Google
+- Hates: Apple, Microsoft, Google, automod

 Here are some stats about my account below: